Skip to content

 Z: 0Z: WZ: 0

-3. Create the third box by copying the second one, and editing the Center point Y and Size Y parameters again:
+3. Create the third box by copying the second one, and editing Center point Y and Size Y parameters:

 NameElement typeCenter point (m)Size (m)Rotation (deg)